RainbowMiner/RainbowMiner/README.md

 - "#2" for the direct value of API url 2
 - "#3" for the direct value of API url 3

-For **ProfitFactor** there is a special case: if the ProfitFactor path contains "mbtc_mh_factor", the ProfitFactor will be multiplicated by 1e6 (=1000000)
+For **ProfitFactor** there is a special case: if the ProfitFactor path contains "mbtc_mh_factor", the ProfitFactor will be multiplied by 1e6 (=1000000)

 Remark: the following variables will be automatically replaced in parameters **User**, **Pass** and all **--> API!**